 Stonesedge served up one of the best brunches we’ve ever had, and we dig brunch.
 Cosy up in a leather banquet or one of their beautiful wooden tables and order one of their amazing Farmers or Woodman’s Bowls.
 It will set you up for a day of exploring the mountains.

-Pull up a stool at the classy Bar Oso.
+While there are still many casual Whistler bars in the village and on the mountain, for somewhere more classy, pull up a stool at Bar Oso.
 Oso, means bear in Spanish and is a nod to both the local area and the small plates, tapas menu on offer.
 The Cellar is located on the lower level and offers a beautiful warm and intimate setting for a fancier sit-down dinner wrapped in their wine wall.